Former Brookfield Academy tennis star wins first round match at the US Open

-Smyczek, who has won $76,993 on tour this year and $322,715 for singles and doubles play in his career, has come a long ways from his days at Brookfield Academy.
+Smyczek, who has won $76,993 on tour this year and $322,715 for singles and doubles play in his career, has come a long way from his days at Brookfield Academy.

 As a freshman at Brookfield Academy, Smyczek won the 2002 Division 2 state singles championship without dropping a set en route to the title.
 He finished that year 19-0.

 After that season, he left the high school program to focus solely on a tennis career.
-In 2006, at the age of 17, Smyczek turned pro and moved to Florida.
+In 2006, at the age of 17, Smyczek turned pro.